shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/turn-debug-logging-on.md

 If you would like to use debug logging temporarily for a session instead, you can open a terminal and set debug logging with the following command: `set TK_DEBUG=1`

-Then, launch the Desktop through your terminal. **Note:** *once you close Shotgun Desktop and your terminal, debug logging is no longer turned on.*
+Then, launch the Desktop through your terminal.

+{% include info title="Note" content="Once you close Shotgun Desktop and your terminal, debug logging is no longer turned on." %}

 ## Examining debug outputs in log files